Mere Rang Mein Rangne Waali: Plot

 Radha, an aspiring actress, lives in Mumbai with her family.
 Leeladhar (LD) belongs to a traditional family.
 Radha and LD always plot against each other.
 LD plans to prank Radha, and both of them end up trapped in an unwanted marriage.

 After much persuasion, Radha agrees to stay.
 While LD has fallen in love with Radha, she goes with him to Mathura to compel him to sign divorce papers but he wins her over and a grand wedding ceremony is planned for them.

-Radha's grandfather, Dadaji, has other plans and makes Radha sign a blank document which turns out to be a complaint by "Radha" alleging she was tortured by LD's family.
-On the wedding day, seeing Radha's love and concern for LD, Dadaji drops the idea of filing the complaint but Radha's uncles do not let him change his decision.
-The police arrive and arrest most members of LD's family.
+LD's grandfather, Dadaji, has other plans and makes Radha sign a blank document which turns out to be a complaint by "Radha" alleging she was tortured by LD's family.
+On the wedding day, seeing Radha's love and concern for LD, Dadaji drops the idea of filing the complaint but Radha's uncle does not let him change his decision.
+The police arrive and arrest most of the members of LD's family.

 On discovering the signed document, Radha decides to take the blame on herself to spare her grandfather being humiliated.
 That same day, Dadaji falls ill and is paralysed.
 With no one to prove her innocence, Radha is thrown out of the house by LD and his family.